-Author(s): Selver Sahin & Vince Ham - CORE Education [Report to the Ministry of Education]
+Author(s): Selver Sahin and Vince Ham, CORE Education.
+Report prepared for the Ministry of Education.

 Date Published: May 2010

-Effects of the 2006-8 ICT PD Programme on Teachers
+Section 3: Effects of the 2006-08 ICTPD Programme on Teachers

 The main programme-level goals of the ICT PD school clusters initiative with regard to the effects on teachers themselves were: